Changing Contracts of Employment

 “We have successfully defended employer clients in the Employment Tribunal who have dismissed employees for refusing to change their contract of employment”.

 Changing contracts of employment is required when different situations arise that were not foreseen when the original contract was drafted.
 The business reasons behind changing contracts of employment may include a reorganisation such as the introduction of a new shift pattern, or the necessity to deduct monies from an employee’s wages in pre-agreed circumstances

 Employers cannot unilaterally make changes to an employee’s contract of employment and accordingly need to obtain the employee’s agreement to make the change.
 In our experience most employees agree to changing contracts of employment if they consider it to be fair.
 However, a situation may arise where an isolated employee refuses to agree.
-In such a situation what are the options open to the employer in changing contracts of employment?
+In such a situation what are the options open to the employer?

 Refusal to Change the Contract of Employment